King George IV Ecological Reserve

-The King George IV Ecological Reserve is a protected area in the Canadian province of Newfoundland and Labrador, on the Island of Newfoundland, about 90 km north of Burgeo.
-It covers approximately 18.4 km2 and is known for preserving the largest undisturbed river-delta system on the island].
+The King George IV Ecological Reserve, named after King George IV Lake, is a protected area in the Canadian province of Newfoundland and Labrador, on the Island of Newfoundland, about 90 km north of Burgeo.
+It covers approximately 18.4 km2 and is known for preserving the largest undisturbed river-delta system on the island, including the delta of the Lloyd's River System.

 It was established in 1984 as a provisional ecological reserve and received full designation in 1997.
-The reserve is renowned for preserving the largest undisturbed river-delta system on the island.
-It was named after King George IV.
+In 1995, the Nature Conservancy of Canada negotiated with Abitibi-Price for surrender of timber rights and Noranda for surrender of mineral rights in the area.

 The La Poile caribou herd uses the reserve as a wintering ground as it offers shelter and feeding areas.
 Other animals especially birds use the reserve for habitats including Canada geese, black ducks, green-winged teal, American goldeneyes, and ring-necked ducks.

 The reserve encompasses a variety of ecosystems, including freshwater marshes, basin bogs, and shore fens.
 These ecosystems support a diverse range of plant species such as sphagnum moss, grasses, sedges, rushes, cattails, water lilies, and various shrubs.
-The freshwater marshes within the reserve are particularly notable, as they are rare on the island of Newfoundland.
-The king George IV lake is located inside the reserve.
+The freshwater marshes within the reserve are particularly notable for their support of waterfowl, as they are rare on the island of Newfoundland.

+Access to the Reserve is by foot or canoe only as there are no roads running into the area, though roads to access peripheral areas.